kuvamdazeus/devdates/README.md

 > For it to work, you need to pay.
 OR lemme rephrase that, you pay to get girls.
 Doesn't sounds right, huh!

-### How can contribute towards getting girls/bois?
+### How can I contribute towards eveybody getting girls/bois?

 > Just make a PR containing the **WHAT**, **WHY** & **HOW**.
 SIMPLE!